SPINLab/neighborhoods-autoencoder/README.md

 # TODO
 - [x] Get the neighborhoods data
-- [ ] Create a vector representation of neighborhoods to use in a machine learning model
+- [x] Create a vector representation of neighborhoods to use in a machine learning model
+- [x] Create a train/test split for the neighborhoods
+- [ ] Persist the training and test data